fkarg/fkarg.github.io/drafts/seven-habits.md

 exist, but sometimes we have different perceptions and disagree in interpretation.
 Self-Improvement is always changing oneself first.

-- Most of recent 'self-help' is superficial focusing on behaviour and attitude, but not solving the deep problems.
-This is not.
+- Most of recent 'self-help' is superficially focusing on behaviour and attitude, but not solving the deep problems.
+This book is different.
 - We tend to assume the world is the way we see it.
-But it is based on our perception which is based on our paradigms - facts exist, but we sometimes disagree in their interpretation
+But it is based on our perception which is based on our paradigms - facts exist, but we sometimes disagree in their interpretation.
 - for some things there is no short path: faking piano skills will not get you there.
-Same with psychological, emotional and character-based maturity
+Same with psychological, emotional and character-based maturity.
 - Self-improvement is always changing oneself first.
 - For habits to work, we require the knowledge, skill and desire to do them, or we won't do them.